realXiaochen/Crawler/README.md

 # Web Crawler
 A small program that
 - crawls a domain.
-- extracts all the page within the domain to a database.
+- extracts all the pages within the domain to a database.
 - ranks all the pages.

 ## Tool used